sfabel/QtChildID/README.md

 Should be all that's required to install.
 Note that at this point, several of the required plugs may not be auto-connected upon install.
-If there are any issues, please file a bug here.
+If there are any issues, please file a bug.

 #### Building from source